maintenance-guidelines-for-organization/guide/content/en/README.md

 ### GitHub

-Transfer your repository's ownership on GitHub.
+Transfer your repository's ownership to the organization.

 1. Visit <https://github.com/$USER/$PROJECT/settings> (Your repository setting page)
 2. Click **Transfer** on Danger Zone